CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 9903.03.xxSection 122 surchargeTrade Act 1974Feb 24, 2026❌ No

 The simplest check: look at your entry date.
 Entries from February 2025 through early February 2026 may contain IEEPA codes.
-Entries from late February 2026 onward are more likely to contain Section 122 codes.
+Entries from late February 2026 onward contain Section 122 codes.
 Pull your ES-003 and filter by HTS code prefix to confirm.
+An entry with both IEEPA codes and Section 122 codes would have to span the February 24 transition date, which is unusual but possible for entries near that date.

 Section 122 Exemptions